 |Damage||Loss of sensitive private information, monetary loss, identity theft.|

 Deceptive/scam emails are distributed using large scale spam campaigns.
 Various tactics are employed to trick users into certain actions.
-The aforementioned range from "sextortion" to scare tactics, which are used to push users into making payments, revealing sensitive data, openings infectious file attachments, etc. The end goal is financial gain for the cyber criminals behind the scams.
-This can be achieved through blackmail attempts, proliferation of malware (e.g. trojans, ransomware) and via similar methods.
-On This Day I Hacked Your OS Email Scam, Please Yourself Email Scam, I Know * Is One Of Your Pass Email Scam are a few examples of other email scams.
+These range from "sextortion" ploys to scare tactics, which are employed to urge users into making payments, revealing sensitive data, openings infectious file attachments, etc. The goal is financial gain for the cyber criminals behind these scams.
+This can be achieved through blackmail attempts, proliferation of malware (e.g. trojans, ransomware), and similar methods.
+On This Day I Hacked Your OS Email Scam, Please Yourself Email Scam, and I Know * Is One Of Your Pass Email Scam are some other examples of email scams.

 How do spam campaigns infect computers?

-Suspicious and/or irrelevant emails should not be opened, especially ones received from unknown senders.
-Any attachments (or links) found in dubious mail must never be opened, as they are the origin of a potential system infection.
+Suspicious and/or irrelevant emails should not be opened, especially those received from unknown senders.
+Any attachments or links found in dubious mail must never be opened, as they are the origin of a potential system infection.
 Content should be researched prior to being downloaded/installed and obtained only from official and verified download sources.
-Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.), free file-hosting websites, third party downloaders and similar channels are deemed to be untrustworthy; therefore, they are advised against use.
-Unreliable download sources can offer deceptive and/or bundled content (e.g. with malware or potentially unwanted applications).
+Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.), free file-hosting websites, third party downloaders and similar channels are untrusted and should be avoided.
+Untrusted download sources can offer deceptive and/or bundled content (e.g. with malware or potentially unwanted applications).
 Software should be activated and updated with tools/functions provided by legitimate developers.
-Illegal activation ("cracking") tools and third party updaters are considered to be high-risk, as they can be used to spread malicious programs.
-It is highly recommended to have a reputable anti-virus/anti-spyware suite installed and kept up-to-date.
-Furthermore, users are urged to use such software to perform regular system scans and to remove all detected threats/issues.
-If you've already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Illegal activation ("cracking") tools and third party updaters are high-risk, as they can be used to proliferate malicious programs.
+You are strongly advised to have a reputable anti-virus/anti-spyware suite installed and kept up-to-date.
+Use this software to perform regular system scans and remove all detected threats/issues.
+If you have already opened malicious attachments, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.